 Realisation hits home hard and strong.
 That same mercy compels us that we cannot come here empty-handed.
 We make the call to South Africa to start loading the containers with basic food aid, nutritional supplements, water, new clothing and shoes; we’ve observed adults and children walking barefooted on tar in 40 degree heat.

 Yemen will be the 35th country to receive assistance from Gift of the Givers.
-Having delivered R750 million in aid to 34 countries our focus is the province of Al Hodeidah, Yemen, from which we almost walked away blindly had it not been for the Mercy of the Almighty.
-Twenty years on and we are still learning.
-Help us celebrate our 20th anniversary, having overwhelmingly supported us on every other occasion, as we endeavour to feed a starving nation whose government is hamstrung, caught up simultaneously in internal wars on three fronts.
+Having delivered R750 million in aid to 34 countries their focus is the province of Al Hodeidah, Yemen.
+Help these heroes celebrate their 20th anniversary of helping the needy, as they endeavour to feed a starving nation whose government is hamstrung, caught up simultaneously in internal wars on three fronts.